samyilin/dotfiles/README.md

    3. Programs have already spewed lines to .bashrc or .bash_profile.

 2. Leave shell config for the local programs to abuse.
 These are copied to home directory rather than linked.

-3. Whenever possible, use links for customizations that are not related to application abuse.
+3. Use links for customizations that are not related to application abuse.

 4. Make sure it (this config) is easy to delete.